 The Albertson Public Library was a fine, limestone building with four tall Greek Doric columns topped with a carving of draped Grecian figures.
 Eleven broad white steps led up to the entrance and a long low wall along Central Avenue was covered with trailing lantana.
 Just inside the tall doors, a large skylighted rotunda added to the natural light admitted through large windows reaching almost to the ceiling.
 If you stood directly under the dome, you could see the head librarian — first Miss Brumbaugh, then Miss Wendel — in her little office on the balcony over the first floor.

-The 1928 and 1929 annual reports for the Albertson Public Library do not mention anything about the addition of steam heat for the library, but blueprints were drawn up on April 27, 1928 for the “Dunham Heating System.”
+According to February and March 1925 board minutes, the electricity bill for the electric heating system, installed when the building was constructed, was costing a fortune and members were investigating other options.
+The 1928 and 1929 annual reports for the Albertson Public Library do not mention anything about the addition of steam heat for the library, but blueprints were drawn up on April 27, 1928 for the “Dunham Heating System” which employed radiators – perhaps considered by the board as a possible replacement for the electric heating system.
 Additional blueprints for this project are under Images.

 Learn more about the beginnings of the Albertson Public Library!